Audience: CIO and IT Executives | Sourcing, Procurement and Vendor Management

 Microsoft is offering more multiyear Enterprise Agreements (EA) that include Unified Support.
 Procurement and Vendor Management leaders who need cost predictability from year to year may be tempted to sign an EA that includes Unified.
 While the idea of longer-term price certainty will be tempting, the cost of future years is not truly locked in.
-Multiyear Microsoft Enterprise Agreements that include Unified Support contracts have several characteristics that create additional risk:
+Multi-year Unified Support agreements tied to Microsoft EAs have several characteristics that create additional risk:

 A true-up clause: If the enterprise’s spending on Microsoft products and services increases from the estimated year’s spending by more than the “buffer rate” (usually 5%), the cost will be recalculated based on “lock rates” provided by Microsoft for future years.